mx-pycoder/pearback/README.md

 decide to try it and find any problems or issues, it is appreciated if you report them.

-Also note that the documentation is incomplete at this time.
+Also note that this has been written and tested on a Linux machine, it may or may not work on Windows.
+I did not test this.

 ## example usage

 Pearback can be used as a python module, or as a standalone tool.
 Both use cases are briefly demonstrated here.

 ### using pearback as a module